Bubble Book patent

 (see left).- The same ad describes and shows several

-stands, displays, brochures, and advertisements store owners could use to build demand.-
+stands, displays, brochures, and advertisements store owners could use to build demand, and these were touted in

-Retail advertisements were placed in women's and children's magazines (such as
+Retail advertisements were placed in newspapers, women's and children's magazines (such as

 The Ladies' Home Journal, Woman's Home Companion, St. Nicholas Magazine,